rpldy/react-uploady/README.md

 <!--TODO XXXX Need animated gif here showing storybook XXXXX-->

-Checkout our __[Guides](guides)__ section for additional examples & information
+Checkout our __[Guides](guides)__ section for additional examples & information.

 ## Installation

-react-uploady is a mono-repo, and as such provides multiple packages with different functionality.
+React-uploady is a mono-repo, and as such provides multiple packages with different functionality.

 For React applications, at the very least, you will need the Uploady provider: